Deep Reinforcement Learning Attention Selection for Person Re-Identification: Re-ID Attention Selection by Reinforcement Learning

 {\bf\em (I) Reward by Relative Comparison } Our first reward function $R_{t}$ is based on relative comparison, in spirit of the triplet loss for learning to rank \cite{liu2009learning}.
 It is formulated as:

-where $f_\text{match}$ defines the identity alignment matching function.
-We use the Euclidean distance metric given the GoogLeNet-V3 deep features.
+where $f_\text{match}$ defines the re-id matching function.
+We use the Euclidean distance metric given the Inception-V3 deep features.
 Intuitively, this reward function commits (i) a positive reward if the attended region becomes more-matched to the {\it cross-view positive} sample whilst less-matched to the {\it same-view negative} sample, or (ii) a negative reward otherwise.
 When $a$ is the termination action, i.e. $\mathbf{x}^a_t = \mathbf{x}_t$, the reward value $R_{rc}$ is set to zero.
-In this way, the IIPRL agent is supervised to attend the regions subject to optimising jointly two tasks: (1) being more discriminative and/or more salient for the target identity in an inter-view sense (cross-view identity alignment), whilst (2) pulling the target identity further away from other identities in an intra-view sense (discarding likely shared view-specific background clutter and occlusion therefore focusing more on genuine person appearance).
-Importantly, this multi-task objective design favourably allows appearance saliency learning to intelligently select the most informative parts of certain appearance styles for enabling holistic clothing patten detection and ultimately more discriminative identity alignment matching (e.g. Fig. \ref{Fig:1}(b) and Fig. \ref{Visuliaztion_DQN_V2_training}(b)).
+In this way, the IDEAL agent is supervised to attend the regions subject to optimising jointly two tasks: (1) being more discriminative and/or more salient for the target identity in an inter-view sense (cross-view re-id), whilst (2) pulling the target identity further away from other identities in an intra-view sense (discarding likely shared view-specific background clutter and occlusion therefore focusing more on genuine person appearance).
+Importantly, this multi-task objective design favourably allows appearance saliency learning to intelligently select the most informative parts of certain appearance styles for enabling holistic clothing patten detection and ultimately more discriminative re-id matching (e.g. Fig. \ref{Fig:1}(b) and Fig. \ref{Visuliaztion_DQN_V2_training}(b)).

 {\bf\em (II) Reward by Absolute Comparison } Our second reward function considers only the compatibility of a true matching pair, in the spirit of positive verification constraint learning \cite{chopra2005learning}.
 Formally, this reward is defined as: